youroldmangaming/WayneBarnesBias/readme.md

-# Overall Analysis of Referee Performance and Bias Against Wayne Barnes
+# Overall Analysis of Wayne Barnes Referee Performance and Bias Against the All Blacks

 ## Key Components of the Analysis